 Director Kate Whoriskey, who had earned critical accolades for staging the Off-Broadway production of the 2009 Pulitzer Prize-winning drama Ruined, made her Broadway debut March 3, 2010, with the first Broadway revival of William Gibson’s drama The Miracle Worker, about the blind and deaf wunderkind Helen Keller (Abigail Breslin) and her determined teacher Annie Sullivan (Alison Pill).
 Critics felt this theatre’s in-the-round stage was not right for the play, and it lasted just 28 performances.

-At this writing, the Circle in the Square was again under the direction of Theodore Mann and Paul Libin.
-It was home to the fall 2010 debut of Lombardi, a solo show about noted football coach Vince Lombardi, starring Dan Lauria and Judith Light.
+Circle in the Square was home to the fall 2010 debut of Lombardi, about noted football coach Vince Lombardi, starring Dan Lauria and Judith Light.
 The show marked the producing debut of the National Football League and ran for 244 performances.

 In the decade sing, the theatre has hosted the revival of Godspell (2013), Soul Doctor (2013), Bronx Bombers (2014), Lady Day at Emerson's Bar and Grille, for which star Audra McDonald won her record-breaking sixth Tony Award, Hugh Jackman cooking a fish on stage every night in The River, Tony-winning Best Musical Fun Home, a capella musical In Transit, and Tony-winning revivals of Once On This Island and Oklahoma!.